comportnx/compack-mods/README.md

 `Wheels are more resistant to punctures` `Armoured and 'wide off-road' wheels are immune to punctures`

-This mod replaces 'off-road wide' wheels with 'off-road no-flat' wheels, which are heavier but immune to punctures, found on tractors, trenchers, and excavators (but no longer on 4x4 cars).
-Armored wheels are also immunue to punctures, and regular wheels have greatly increased resistance to punctures.
+Wheels are much more resistant to punctures, while armoured wheels and off-road wide wheels are immune to them (found on military vehicles, tractors, excavators, and trenchers).

 ---